LambdaLord/Twin-Helix-Geometric-Computation/README.md

 **A:** I'm saying the mathematics community was wrong to worship his personal ideals as self-sufficient truth.
 There is a richness in chirality and torsion we miss with coordinate-free geometry.
 Fixed points prove that, despite their ontological consequences.

-I still believe in Grothendieck's vision, but when the universe tries to cheat humanity with frustrating problems like quantum mechanics, we cannot drown such a phenomenon in an ocean of generality.
+I still believe in Grothendieck's vision, but when the universe tries to cheat humanity with frustrating problems like quantum mechanics, we cannot drown such phenomenona in an ocean of generality.
 Instead what we can do is carve a solution using a river of flow.
 </details>

 <details>